 Sick Leave Base and Accrual.
 Sick Leave may be used by an employee for his or her own injury or illness or for an injury or illness of the employee's spouse, child or dependent.
-Employees are eligible to use up to 24 hours of sick leave for the unplanned surgery of their parent, stepparent or their spouses parent or step-parent in a fiscal year.
+Employees are eligible to use up to 40 hours of sick leave for the injury or illness of their parent or stepparent in a fiscal year.

 All full-time employees shall have a base of sick leave as accumulated prior to the effective date of this Agreement.
-Employees hired prior to August 26, 2013 shall accrue from their date of hire at a rate of two and one-half (21⁄2) days each month for his or her first twelve (12) months of employment, after which it shall accrue at a rate of one (1) day each month up to a maximum of 960 hours of sick leave.
-Employees hired after August 26, 2013 shall accrue from their date of hire at a rate of two and one-half (21⁄2) days each month for his or her first nine (9) months of employment, after which it shall accrue at a rate of one (1) day each month up to a maximum of 960 hours of sick leave.
+Employees shall accrue from their date of hire at a rate of eight (8) hours each month up to a maximum of 960 hours of sick leave.
+Employees hired prior to July 14, 2014 shall accrue from their date of hire at a rate of two and one-half (21⁄2) days each month for his or her first nine (9) months of employment, after which it shall accrue at a rate of one (1) day each month up to a maximum of 960 hours of sick leave.